JovanSrdanov/Instagram-Following-Followers-Checker/README.md

 # Instagram Following-Followers Checker

 This script allows you to compare sets of followers and following on Instagram to gain insights into your account activity.
 Please follow these steps:
+>[!CAUTION]
+>Avoid running this script repeatedly in rapid succession, as Instagram may impose a temporary restriction on your requests due to rate limiting.

 1. Ensure you are on a desktop device and logged into your Instagram account.
 2. Navigate to your Instagram page.